A postgraduate program

 The Master of Teaching is a pre-service teaching degree and admission normally will not be granted to applicants who already hold a teaching qualification.
 Applicants must hold an approved undergraduate Bachelor degree or equivalent qualification with specialisations which cover 2 teaching areas.
 Applicants need to have completed an undergraduate major in one curriculum studies specialisation offered by the School of Education in order to teach that subject to year 12.

 They also need to have completed an undergraduate minor in another curriculum studies specialisation offered by the School of Education in order to teach that subject to year 10.

-Specialisations normally offered are:, English, Drama, Mathematics, Modern Languages (restricted to Spanish, French, Italian, Japanese, Chinese, Indonesian, German and Modern Greek), Science (Physics, Chemistry, Biology, Earth Sciences), Visual Arts, Health Education, Physical Education, History, Geography, and Psychology.
-Not all teaching specialisations are offered every year.
-Applicants are advised to check availabilities before applying by contacting the School of Education on tel.
-8201 3345.
+Specialisations offered in 2017 are: English, Drama, Mathematics, Modern Languages (restricted to Spanish, French, Italian, Japanese, Chinese, Indonesian, German and Modern Greek), Science (Physics, Chemistry, Biology, Earth Sciences), Visual Arts, Health Education, History, Geography, Business Studies, Legal Studies, TESOL, Nutrition, Tourism and Psychology.

 Applicants whose majors or minors include science(s), Physical Education or are from the ‘Society and Environment’ group should contact the School of Education Office on (08) 8201 2441 for further information on acceptability of subjects.

 |Application closing dates:||Semester 1 - 30 November of the year preceding admission